Meet the Herefordshire Rural Hub team

 Cathy Meredith, Herefordshire Rural Hub Co-ordinator & Director

 Cathy co-ordinates the project work that Herefordshire Rural Hub is involved with and organises the delivery of training and information events to farmers and farming groups.

-Cathy is national chairman of the Institute of Agricultural Secretaries and Administrators (IAgSA).
+Cathy is on the national committee of the Institute of Agricultural Secretaries and Administrators (IAgSA).
 She is also Chairman of the Herefordshire Leader Action Group and a member of the Herefordshire Sustainable Food & Tourism Partnership and Herefordshire Business Board.
 At a national level she attends the Farming Advice Service stakeholder group meeting.

 Cathy is involved with supporting farming charities and local food initiatives.
 She particularly enjoys a day out a local food festival experiencing all of the wonderful Herefordshire produce.

 Frances Keogh, Herefordshire Rural Hub Administrator